neurodata/checklists/algorithms.md

 1. write code to plot simulated data
 2. plot simulated data, as raw as possible (ie, all observed variables, latent variables, and parameters)
 3. report whether it looks "right"
 2. repeat the above for a simulation setting for which the alg will *not* perform well (because it is difficult for a given sample size).

-## Simulation Analysis
+### Analyze toy simulation data

 Here we actually test the code on the two above described settings.
 Because the results are random, it is important to repeat the analysis multiple times.